HAYLE or Polzeath (December 2015)

 Now a boy's hand

-as if gripping the rim of a sledge in winter
+gripping the rim of a sledge in winter

 It is the witness in this death knell